Did you know that most customers won’t wait on hold for more than two minutes when phoning a business with their concern?

 Why a contact center is (almost) always the better choice

-So which is the best choice for your brand: a contact center or call center?
+Call center vs. contact center – which is the best choice for your brand?
 The answer depends on your brand’s goals and needs, but for most modern brands, a contact center provides a higher level of support, brand excellence and positive customer resolution than a traditional call center.

 With a contact center, your business can: